NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Windows | Minecraft (Java) Shaders Quickstart.md

 2d) Once comfortable with allocating the amount of RAM you want, change the number between the x and the G to it.
 Click `Save` and Go to the `Play` tab.

-✅ Iris and the mods are now installed!
+✅ Optifine is now installed!
 Skip to Installing Shaders to install your shaders!

-## SETTING UP OPTIFINE
+## INSTALLING SHADERS